Travel & Reimbursement Procedures

 Using Department Travel Card

 Before travel, check with E-IPER staff to borrow the department travel card to book airfare, conference registrations, lodging, vehicle rental reservations.
+If using Egencia, the travel card is already in the Egencia system.
+For all other booking channels, the travel card will need to be checked out or use personal card for payment and request reimbursement.

 Stanford Travel must be used for booking car rental.
 No exception.
 When reserving a vehicle for University business use, always decline all insurance options for rentals within the contiguous US.
 Stanford has a blanket insurance policy for University business vehicle coverage.
 Vehicle insurance is not reimbursable (except for work in Hawaii and international).